 Dialysis Equipment Market Valuation, ROI Potential & Long-Term Growth Prospects 2026–2036

-MD, UNITED STATES, January 22, 2026 /EINPresswire.com/ -- global dialysis equipment market is on a trajectory of sustained growth, valued at USD 11.66 billion in 2025 and projected to reach USD 18.63 billion by 2035, registering a compound annual growth rate (CAGR) of 4.8% over the forecast period.
-This expansion is primarily fueled by the escalating incidence of chronic kidney disease (CKD) and end-stage renal disease (ESRD), an aging global population, and increasing cases of diabetes and hypertension, which serve as key risk factors for renal conditions.
-According to the latest analysis from Future Market Insights (FMI), advancements in dialysis technologies—such as portable systems, wearable devices, and automated home dialysis solutions with remote monitoring and telehealth capabilities—are enhancing patient outcomes and accessibility worldwide.
+MD, UNITED STATES, January 29, 2026 /EINPresswire.com/ -- Future Market Insights (FMI), a leading market research firm, today released its comprehensive analysis of the global dialysis equipment market.
+The report projects the market to expand from USD 11.66 billion in 2025 to USD 18.63 billion by 2035, achieving a compound annual growth rate (CAGR) of 4.8%.
+This growth reflects the increasing burden of chronic kidney disease (CKD) and end-stage renal disease (ESRD) worldwide, coupled with innovations in dialysis technologies that enhance patient care and accessibility.

-The report, titled "Dialysis Equipment Market Size & Forecast 2025 to 2035," provides a detailed examination of market dynamics, including segmentation by product type, disease condition, end-use, and region.
-It highlights how regulatory frameworks from organizations like the U.S. Food and Drug Administration (FDA) and the European Medicines Agency (EMA) are ensuring safety and efficacy, thereby encouraging innovation in reliable dialysis solutions.
+The study, which examines devices used for haemodialysis, peritoneal dialysis, and continuous renal replacement therapy, provides detailed insights into market dynamics across segments, regions, and end-uses.
+Conducted through rigorous data collection and analysis, the report addresses the escalating global health challenge posed by kidney diseases, influenced by factors such as aging populations, diabetes, and hypertension.
+FMI's findings underscore the market's role in supporting healthcare systems amid rising demand for renal replacement therapies.

 Explore More Related Studies Published by FMI Research: